sovaai/sova-skills/README.md

 # Licenses

-SOVA Skills is licensed under Creative Commons BY 4.0 license by Virtual Assistant, LLC.
+SOVA Skills is licensed under Creative Commons BY 4.0 License by Virtual Assistant, LLC.
+Any source code that can be found in SOVA Skills is licensed under Apache-2.0 License by Virtual Assistant, LLC.